axilleas/gsoc/packaging.md

 1. Check in table what's missing, build next gem in line.
 2. First run rpmbuild, check what fails, keep track what gets built, then build in mock.
-3. Copy mockbuilds in ~/repo/gitlab/fedora-19/
+3. Copy mockbuilds in `~/repo/gitlab/fedora-19/`
-4. Make f19 git branch in ~/git/fedora/packages/
+4. Make f19 git branch in `~/git/fedora/packages/`
-5. mkdir gemname in ~/git/fedora/packages, copy SPECs and commit with message below
+5. mkdir gemname in `~/git/fedora/packages`, copy SPECs and commit with below messages.

 ------